5 Ways To Calculate Fuel Consumption (incl. calculator)

 Why relative consumption is a good comparison value.

-• Yesterday, Eugene drove 500 km and used 150 liters of diesel.
+• Yesterday I drove 500 km and I needed 150 liters of diesel.

-• So, in relative terms, the consumption was over 4% higher, although the absolute fuel consumption was lower.
+• In relative terms, I consumed over 4% more, although the absolute fuel consumption was 25 liters less.

 On the second day, the expected value has not come into reality.